vitorgalvao/tiny-alfred-scripts/README.md

 These are tailored to my specific needs are are unlikely to be of use to anyone else.
 I’m hosting them here for my convenience.

+### alfred-add-requested
+Script to add Workflow to the vitorgalvao/requested-alfred-workflows repo

 ### alfred-placeholder-workflows
 Script to create dummy Alfred Workflows that update to their real counterparts, to host on Packal